hpaluch-pil/dev-ops-pub/packer/suse/README.md

 # Notes

-There is now experimentl support for Tumbleweed using file `opensuse-tumbleweed-amd64.json`.
+There is now experimental support for Tumbleweed using file `opensuse-tumbleweed-amd64.json`.

+WARNING!
+Tumbleweed changes very frequently (every few days).
+So you very likely need to update `suse_version` and `iso_hash"` in `opensuse-tumbleweed-amd64.json` to build it successfully.

 # Bugs